openid/Contract-Exchange-Extension/cx-doc/source/cx_signatory.rst

 Getting CX Template
 -------------------

-A CX Template MUST be advertised by a service provider and discoverd by CX Service identifier.
+A CX Template MAY be advertised by any provider and MUST be protected against alterations.
 A CX Tempalte MUST be publicly fetched using HTTP GET protocol.

 The digest data of a CX Template  MUST be provided throught the discovery process.
 The default digest algorithm is SHA256.